Kronichthys heylandi

-Kronichthys heylandi is a species of armored catfish endemic to Brazil where it occurs in coastal streams between Santos and Rio de Janeiro.
-This species grows to a length of 15 cm TL.
+Kronichthys heylandi is a species of freshwater ray-finned fish belonging to the family Loricariidae, the suckermouth armored catfishes, and the subfamily Hypoptopomatinae. the cascudinhos.
+This catfish is endemic to Brazil where it occurs in coastal streams between Santos and Rio de Janeiro.
+This species grows to a total length of 15 cm.

-The fish is named in honor of civil engineer Herbert K. Heyland (1849-1944), who collected the type specimen and presented the specimen to the British Museum to be described.
+The fish is named in honor of the collector of the holotype, the British civil engineer Herbert K. Heyland. who subsequently presented the specimen to the British Museum.